Physical Education (Online, Professional Certification)

 |Contemporary Issues in PE/Athletics|

-Graduate Education or other PEG electives may be substituted with approval from the Department Chair or Program Director.
-The total requirements for the master’s of science degree is ten courses (30 credits).
+Other PEG electives may be substituted with approval from the Department Program Director.
+Other online programs at the college have electives, i.e., Health, that can be used as PEG electives.
+The total requirements for the Master’s of Science degree is Ten courses (30 credits).

 Learning Goal 1 (KNOWLEDGE – Observed in Writing)